vevuo/glacier-upload/README.md

 * [boto3](https://github.com/boto/boto3) (version 1.16.3 used)

-Needs Python 3.6+ and uses pytest for the unit tests.
+Requires Python 3.6+ and uses pytest for the tests (needs to be installed if needed).

 ## Installation